 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 1. Harvard University

-In recent years, Harvard University created its Extension School to provide an Ivy League education to working professionals, students in remote areas, and other distance learners.
+Harvard University’s Extension school has its roots in the Lowell Institute, which was founded in 1835.
+Harvard University’s Extension School provides an Ivy League education to working professionals, students in remote areas and other distance learners.
 The Extension School’s online history master’s degree requires students to complete 12 courses, including a capstone research paper or a thesis.
 Most students graduate within two years of full-time study.

-The program uses a blended learning approach, requiring students to complete three on-campus courses and the rest through asynchronous online coursework.
+The program uses a blended learning approach; students must complete three on-campus courses in addition to their online coursework.
 During the program, students can also pursue an optional certificate in American literature and culture.
-In order to earn admission, students must first enroll in three open online courses through the school.
+In order to earn admission, students must first complete three online or in-person courses through the school.
 If they earn satisfactory grades, they can apply for full admission.
 As a private university, Harvard charges each student the same tuition regardless of location.

 Harvard is regionally accredited by the New England Association of Schools and Colleges (NEASC).

 Based in the southeastern North Carolina port city of Wilmington, the University of North Carolina Wilmington (UNCW) offers several degree options.
 These options include a master’s degree in history online.
 This 30 credit program is designed for mid-career and aspiring high school teachers, museum educators, librarians and archivists who want to deepen their knowledge of history.
 Students take two courses in each of the following subjects: U.S. history, European history, Global history and thematically-based subjects.
 The curriculum consists of two three-credit courses per semester, and students can graduate in 24 months.
 Each course lasts seven weeks.